RonyBubnovsky/ShoppingList/README.md

 # Shopping List App

 A simple shopping list application I built for my parents to help them manage grocery shopping more efficiently.
 The app makes it easy to create and manage shopping lists, track purchased items, and organize products by categories.
+It features AI-powered text analysis that lets my parents easily add multiple items by typing natural language descriptions.

 ## Features